On this page

 Implementation Workflow

-2. Business Data API: When adding or modifying data, pass only the file ID instead of the file content.
+3. Business Data Association: When the frontend calls the API to create or update business data, it only needs to pass the file ID rather than the file content.

-• Set up a scheduled task to periodically clean up files and their database records that have remained "Disabled" for more than a day.
+• Cleanup Mechanism: Establish scheduled tasks to periodically clean up files and their database records that have not been associated with business data for more than a day, preventing storage space waste.

 csharp